WesamMikhail/Utils/README.md

 ```
 Arrays::fullIntersect($array1, $array2); # returns true if ALL the values in $array1 exists in $array2

-Strings::generateRandomAlphaNumericString(25); # Generate a random string of length 25
+Strings::generateRandomAlphaNumericString(25); # generate a random string of length 25

+Validator::startsWith("My name is x","x"); # returns true if the first argument starts with "x", which it doesn't!
 ```

 There are a bunch of other functions in the /src folder.